-- (i) Enhanced monitoring of market movements by the Risk unit and tracking of the impact on the loan and investment portfolios and the resulting impact on capital and liquidity to support timely decision making. - (ii) The Management Credit Committee, Asset and Liability Committees and the Crisis Management and Communication Committee within the Group meet frequently to discuss strategies and plans around managing business continuity as well as the liquidity and the capital needs of the Group. - (iii) Updating of the entity's Business Recovery and Response Plan which include: - Measures to secure sufficient funding and adequate availability. - Contingency arrangements that enable continuation of operations as recovery measures are being implemented. - Actions that can be taken to strengthen the entity's capital base; and - A clear description of the escalation and decision-making process to ensure that the plan can be executed in a timely manner. - Communication plan to ensure that stakeholders (internal and external) are given timely and appropriate information during the firm's recovery process. - (iv) The implementation of measures to assist external clients during this crisis, such as: - Deferrals on loan payments.
-It is not expected that there will be reclassification of loans from Stage 1 to Stage 2 as these instalment deferrals should not trigger a significant increase in the credit risk (SICR) unless other criteria indicating SICR [see Note 23(a(ii)(1)] are identified. - Client partnership arrangements with clients, such as restructuring based on their needs and subject to approval by the appropriate board and management committees.
+- (i) Enhanced monitoring of market movements by the Risk Unit and the impact on the credit and investment portfolios and the resulting impact on capital and liquidity to support timely decision making. - (ii) Ensuring that the Group's recovery plan is kept up to date.
+The key aspects of the plan include: - Measures to secure sufficient funding and adequate availability; - Contingency arrangements that enable continuation of operations as recovery measures are being implemented; - Actions that can be taken to strengthen the entity's capital base; - A clear escalation and decision-making process to ensure that the plan can be executed in a timely manner; and - Crisis Management and Communication plan to ensure that stakeholders (internal and external) are given timely and appropriate information during any recovery process. - (iii) Keeping close communication with our clients and supporting them through the use of payment accommodations where appropriate as well as restructuring options to provide more appropriate payment arrangements and modification of loan terms and conditions based on clients' specific situation.
+Other special arrangements with clients, such as amending their collateral/margin requirements on select products based on their needs continue to be utilized in some cases.